mattiadr/SDP-Astar/documentation/DOCUMENTATION.md

 ## Implementation

-We developed a sequential version to use for reference and 2 parallel versions: the first based on shared memory and the second on message passing.
+We developed a sequential version to use for reference and two parallel versions: the first based on shared memory and the second on message passing.

 The algorithms are implemented in C++ with additional boost libraries: